-IX.
 Appendix

-The Appendix may include items such as a list of references cited, letters of support (e.g., to demonstrate institutional or community support for the project), and other supporting materials.
-In addition, if the research plan involves human subjects, please include a targeted/planned enrollment form, available for download from http://www.icrg.org/research-center/apply-icrg-funding.
+The Appendix should include items such as a list of references cited, letters of support (e.g., to demonstrate institutional support for the project), and other supporting materials.
+In addition, if the research plan involves human subjects, please include a targeted/planned enrollment form, available for download from www.icrg.org.